metacube-games/starknet-signatures/article.md

 # A guide on Starknet signatures

+## CHANGELOG

+- 25.12.2024: Updated Go code due to breaking changes in the starknet.go library (>= v0.7.3)

 ## Abstract

 This article outlines the process of signing and verifying a signature on Starknet.
 It begins by introducing Account Abstraction and how it modifies signature verification compared to traditional blockchains like Ethereum.
 It then provides comprehensive code examples in TypeScript and Go for signing a message and verifying a signature using two methods available on Starknet: using the user's public key and using the user's account address.

 A live signature playground is available at [https://signatures.felts.xyz](https://signatures.felts.xyz)

-All the code examples given in this article are available in the [associated GitHub repository](https://github.com/BastienFaivre/starknet-signatures).
+All the code examples given in this article are available in the [associated GitHub repository](https://github.com/metacube-games/starknet-signatures).
 I want to thank [Thiago](https://github.com/thiagodeev) for his help on the code snippets.

 ## Account Abstraction